 - After 28 years since Proposal A of 1994 was passed in Michigan, the State's goal of closing the funding gap was achieved with the 2021-22 State Aid Act, bringing the lowest funded districts up to the base per pupil foundation allowance set at \$8,700 for the 2021-22 school year.
-As a result of this, the District received an increase of \$589 per pupil over the 2020-21 school year. - During the ongoing COVID-19 pandemic, the Federal Government passed multiple financial relief acts that provided support to states and school districts for the express purpose of addressing educational needs.
+As a result of this, the District received an increase of \$589 per pupil over the 2020-21 school year. - ➤ During the ongoing COVID-19 pandemic, the Federal Government passed multiple financial relief acts that provided support to states and school districts for the express purpose of addressing educational needs.
 These educational needs include the new challenges faced in educating students during the pandemic and the ongoing need to address subsequent learning loss.
-The District anticipates using funds from the Governor's Emergency Education Relief, Supplemental Elementary and Secondary School Emergency Relief, and the American Rescue Plan Elementary and Secondary Schools Emergency Relief Fund over the next three fiscal years as allowed by the legislation. - With the expected continuation of declining enrollment levels and rising costs in many areas including employee wages, employee health insurance, retirement contribution costs, and utilities, District administration continues to be diligent in its efforts to maintain a reasonable level of reserves (fund balance).
-Measures to accomplish this include, but are not limited to, restructuring space utilization to match current enrollment levels, cooperative agreements with Ottawa Area Intermediate School District as well as neighboring public and parochial schools and strategic changes to how the District handles its non-instructional support services. - In September 2012, the Governor signed P.A.
+The District anticipates using funds from the Governor's Emergency Education Relief, Supplemental Elementary and Secondary School Emergency Relief, and the American Rescue Plan Elementary and Secondary Schools Emergency Relief Fund over the next two fiscal years as allowed by the legislation.
+These resources have improved the District's financial condition and will continue to do so until the funding streams come to an end. - ➤ With the expected continuation of declining enrollment levels and rising costs in many areas including employee wages, employee health insurance, retirement contribution costs, and utilities, District administration continues to be diligent in its efforts to maintain a reasonable level of reserves (fund balance).
+Measures to accomplish this include, but are not limited to, restructuring space utilization to match current and projected enrollment levels, cooperative agreements with Ottawa Area Intermediate School District as well as neighboring public and parochial schools, and strategic changes to how the District handles its non-instructional support services. - ➤ In September 2012, the Governor signed P.A.
 300 of 2012 MPSERS Reform into law.
 This bill is the first step by the lawmakers to reform the Michigan Public Schools Employee Retirement System (MPSERS) in order to make it affordable and sustainable into the future.
 This law requires current school employees to make choices regarding their pension and retiree healthcare which could impact the District's and employee's contributions.
 It also sets the stage for addressing the ever-growing unfunded liability that MPSERS is facing.
-To date, these efforts have worked to reduce the unfunded liability on a state-wide basis. - On May 4, 2021, the District asked voters to consider a building and site bond proposal to address current and future capital needs.
+To date, these efforts have worked to reduce the unfunded liability on a state-wide basis. - > On May 4, 2021, the District asked voters to consider a building and site bond proposal to address current and future capital needs.
 Holland's voters again voiced their support for its public schools in supporting the requested bond issue.
-As such, the District will use the new bond resources along with the existing sinking fund tax levy to provide a safe and appropriate environment for its students, staff, and the Holland community.
+As such, the District is using the bond resources along with the existing sinking fund tax levy to provide a safe and appropriate environment for its students, staff, and the Holland community.
 These resources will help improve and maintain the building and grounds, provide for safety and security, modernize instructional technology capabilities, and ensure proper equipment and transportation needs are addressed now and in the future.